 - 2 c. shredded mozzarella cheese

-Love lasagna?
-Here are a few more recipes you might like:
+Love this recipe?
+Here are a few more you might like:

 This post was previously published March 2011.
 Some of the photographs and text were updated December 2017.